glenl/gearbox-docs/docs/installation.rst

 Method #2
 =========

-If you prefer to organize your own assets, all you need to do is copy the unzipped blend file somewhere under the `User Library` folder.
-If you do nothing else, the gearbox assets will be found in an area named `Unassigned`.
-If you want them to appear under something called `Gearbox`, you will need to open the blend file, select `Current File` in the `Asset Browser` and do the manual work of creating and modifying the asset catalog file.
+If you prefer to organize your own assets you probably already know what to do.
+Here is a short summary of the process.

+  0. Copy the unzipped blend file into the folder you have named as your `User Library`.
+  1. Open the blend file for the asset.
+  2. The `Asset Browser` will be open in the top-left of the workspace.
+The `Asset Library` entry should be set to `Current File`.
+  3. Add a new category and name it `Gearbox`
+  4. Select the `Unassigned` category.
+  5. Select all the gearbox assets, drag and drop them into `Gearbox`.
+  6. Save your new category

 Some links to the Blender documentation,